Hawkynt/LearnCoding/README.md

 - **Using Collection Expressions:** Learn about collection expressions such as range expressions.
 Write examples to see if these operations share memory or create copies.
 - **Grouping and Projection:** Explore how to group, project, map, and select elements within collections.
 Write examples to practice these operations.
-- **LINQ and Transformations:** Determine if your language supports LINQ or similar query capabilities.
+- **Language Integrated Querying and Transformations:** Determine if your language supports LINQ or similar query capabilities.
 Write examples to perform complex queries and transformations, such as the Schwartzian transform.

 #### Collection Types